Brute Force Attack

 scrypt Parameters: (N: 2^15, r: 8, p: 5)

 scrypt Computation Time: Approximately 0.5 seconds on a modern CPU.
-For the sake of this analysis, we assume an ASIC speed-up factor of
+For the sake of this analysis, we assume an ASIC speed-up factor of 10^6

-, making it5 * 10^-7
+, making it 5 * 10^-7

 seconds per computation.